BillyCWood/EGEN310-Rover-Code/README.md

 # EGEN 310R Rover Project
-## Section 6 Group B8
+## Section 6 Group B8 10:00am - 10:50am
-### Group Members - Jason Key, Alix Huhta, Billy Wood, Crandell Sanders, Logan Dahlin
+### Group Members - Jason Key, Alix Huhta, Billy Wood (Repo Owner), Crandell Sanders, Logan Dahlin
 ### Instructor - Stacy Turoski

-## Setup and Overview
+## Setup
 All coding and integration was done using the [Arduino IDE](https://www.arduino.cc/)

 The micro controller used for the rover is the [ESP32-WROOM-32D by Espressif Systems](https://www.espressif.com/en/products/socs/esp32)

 In order to properly use the ESP32 microcontroller with the Arduino IDE, it must be added to the board manager.
 Intructions for this can be found [here.](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/installing.html)

-The rover is being controlled using a Playstation 4 DualShock controller via Bluetooth connection using and external library.
+The rover is being controlled using a Playstation 4 DualShock controller via Bluetooth connection using an external library.
 The external library's .zip folder must be added to the Arduino IDE's libraries in order to use.

 The .zip folder can be downloaded from this GitHub: https://github.com/aed3/PS4-esp32